 Kahan, Marcel and Rock, Edward B., "Symbolic Corporate Governance Politics" (2014).
 Faculty Scholarship.
 Paper 876.

-Business and Corporate Communications Commons, Corporation and Enterprise Law Commons, Law and Economics Commons, Law and Society Commons, Political Economy Commons, Politics Commons, Social Influence and Political Communication Commons
+Business and Corporate Communications Commons, Business Organizations Law Commons, Law and Economics Commons, Law and Politics Commons, Law and Society Commons, Political Economy Commons, Social Influence and Political Communication Commons